Understanding shame

 The 3 E's of shame

-Types of shame
+Type of shame Experience

 Trauma and shame